mwttg/scala-hints-and-tricks/readme.md

 ---

 ## Hints 'n' Tricks
 This repository is a collection of some *Hints 'n' Tricks* for Scala.
-The examples are mostly test's and a short description can be found in the module itself.
+The examples are mostly tests and a short description can be found in the module itself.